International Centre for Migration Policy Development: Vienna Migration Conference (VMC)

+The event in 2025 covered global and European migration developments, focusing on sustainable solutions including migration partnerships, labour and protection pathways, return, reintegration, EU reforms, and future trends.

 International Border Management Conference (IBMC)

-The International Border Management Conference (IBMC) is one of ICMPD’s annual events and has taken place yearly since 2018.
+This is an annual event and has taken place yearly since 2018.
 At the conference, practitioners, policymakers, donors, and experts from various sectors gather to discuss the latest trends, innovations, good practices, and policies in border management and governance globally.

-Previous editions took place in Lebanon, Armenia, Ukraine, Jordan, Türkiye, and Tunisia.
-The 7th edition of the IBMC in Tunisia, 2024, focused on multi-dimensional governance, professionalisation, modernisation, and communication — the four drivers identified in the framework of the Migration Capacity Partnership for the Mediterranean (MCP Med).
+Previous editions took place in Lebanon, Armenia, Ukraine, Jordan, Turkey, and Tunisia.
+The 7th edition of the IBMC in Tunisia, 2024, focused on multi-dimensional governance, professionalisation, modernisation, and communication, the four drivers identified in the framework of the Migration Capacity Partnership for the Mediterranean (MCP Med).

 Publications

-ICMPD produces a range of publications within its areas of expertise, contributing to research, policy development, and best practices on migration related topics.
+ICMPD produces publications within its areas of expertise, supporting research, policy development, and best practices on migration related topics.
 These include reports, policy briefs, working papers, research studies, and guidelines that address key global and regional issues authored by internal and external authors.
-The publications cover migration governance, border management, capacity development, migration narratives, migration dialogues, diaspora, return and reintegration, and labor migration, among other topics.
+The publications cover migration governance, border management, capacity development, migration narratives, migration dialogues, diaspora, return and reintegration, and labour migration, among other topics.

-The organization also releases corporate publications annually, including the ICMPD Migration Outlook and the ICMPD Annual Report.
+The organisation also releases corporate publications annually, including the ICMPD Migration Outlook and the ICMPD Annual Report.

 ICMPD Migration Outlook

-The ICMPD Migration Outlook analyses every year migration and policy trends for the next year.
+The report analyses every year migration and policy trends for the next year.
 Besides publishing a Global Migration Outlook, Regional Outlooks covering ICMPD’s priority regions are also published.

-For 2025, the ICMPD Migration Outlook pointed out that migration inflows to Europe might stabilize, but the upcoming Trump presidency, the war in Ukraine and the fall of the Bashar al-Assad regime in Syria will present challenges for the European Union.
-The report highlighted that Donald Trump’s immigration policies will likely influence the migration policy debate in Europe and but also can potentially redirect migration flows from the US to Europe and other regions.
+For 2026, the ICMPD Migration Outlook pointed to the decline in irregular migration alongside strengthened border security efforts in Europe.
+It also indicated that Europe would continue efforts to address the labour and demographic gaps more strategically.
+The report noted that the underlying drivers of displacement remain volatile globally, with peace and security worsening in more than 87 countries.

 ICMPD Annual Report

-Published annually, generally between April and May, the report gives an overview of the organization's activities, projects, programmes, external relations, human resources, regional milestones, key figures, and financial performance over the past year.
-The Annual Report serves as a transparency resource for stakeholders, partners, and the broader public to understand ICMPD’s work and progress.
+Published annually, generally between April and May, the report gives an overview of the organisation's activities, projects, programmes, external relations, human resources, regional milestones, figures, and financial performance over the past year.
+The Annual Report is a transparency resource for stakeholders, partners, and the broader public to understand ICMPD’s work and progress.